matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 ::: warning Tip

-If this contract has already complied, you should delete the artifact and cached folders, otherwise, it won't recompile with this compiler version.
+If the contract was already compiled, you should delete the `artifacts-zk` and `cache-zk` folders, otherwise, it won't recompile unless you change the compiler version.

 :::

-To learn how to verify your smart contract using zkSync block explorer, click [here](../../api/tools/block-explorer/contract-verification.md).

 1. Create the `contracts` and `deploy` folders.
 The former is the place where we will store all the smart contracts' `*.sol` files, and the latter is the place where we will put all the scripts related to deploying the contracts.